Dutch

 Biomimicry

-Biomimicry is an approach, developed by Janine Benyus, in which inspiration comes from nature.
-Biomimicry imitates designs from nature and applies these to solutions in human society.
+Biomimicry, developed by Janine Benyus, draws inspiration from nature.
+It imitates designs from nature and applies them to solutions in human society.

 More information on the Biomimicry-website.